dadosdelaplace/dadosdelaplace/README.md

 - 📊 PhD in Statistics (University of Granada, with stages in Université Pierre et Marie Curie of Paris)
 - 🎙 Trying to be a scicomm
 - 🧶 Creating threads and telling stories in <a href="https://twitter.com/i/events/1398580673221378049">#MatesEnDomingo</a>
-- 👨🏻‍🏫 Researcher and assitant professor at University of Oviedo
+- 👨🏻‍🏫 Researcher and assistant professor at University of Oviedo
 - 💻 Programming R and dataviz